 Experts say mobile payment will become more and more important in the near future.
-According to a 2018 study by Mastercard, one in four Europeans can imagine paying with a wearable in the future.
+According to Swiss Payment Monitor 2020, the use of wearables in Switzerland has doubled year-on-year.
 Providers of wearables are responding by marketing more and more options, ranging from smart rings and necklaces to smart key chains.

 Wearables are becoming more popular not just because you can pay with them, but because a smartwatch also lets you read the news or check for missed calls.
 Fitness bracelets record useful data such as number of steps taken, blood pressure and heart frequency.
 And they make us more health conscious.

 Paying with wearables – how does it actually work?

 Just like a physical credit card, contactless payment with wearables also functions using Near Field Communication (NFC), in other words wireless information exchange.
 This in turn is enabled by “tokenization technology,” whereby the credit card number is securely encrypted and then stored as a virtual 16-digit number (token) on the wearable.

 There are two different systems for the payment process:

 Hardware-based system: UBS currently supports the hardware-based payment systems Fitbit Pay, Garmin Pay and Swatch Pay.
 This technology comes closest to a physical credit card.
 The wearable contains a chip (secure element) on which the above-mentioned token and all other data required for payment is securely stored and assigned to the relevant credit card.
 All that’s needed is for the wearable to touch the payment terminal, just like paying by credit card.
 With the hardware-based system, no Internet access is required for payment.

 Software-based payment system: This technology is typically used on smartphones.
 It is based on a software solution by which the payment data is stored in a secure cloud.
 Up to ten transactions can be made offline, after which the device must be connected with the Internet again.